rodrigolinuxx/install_edge/README.md

-# script just for install edge on Debian based
+# script to install Edge on Debian based.